 Select the Database option as an output type:

-Select Source control as the input source and click the Edit button:
+Select Source control as the input source and click the Setup button:

 - Enter the login information and source control system parameters: